Teng-Jui Lin

 University of California, Berkeley | Berkeley, CA, USA

-- Ph.D. student, Chemical and Biomolecular Engineering
+- Ph.D. candidate, Chemical and Biomolecular Engineering

 - Certificate in Teaching and Learning in Higher Education (In Progress)

-University of Washington | Seattle, WA, USA
+University of Washington (UW) | Seattle, WA, USA

 - B.S. in Chemical Engineering: Nanoscience and Molecular Engineering, summa cum laude